fmeum/smart-pass/CONTRIBUTING.md

 Contributing
 ============

-SmartPass uses [bower](https://bower.io/) to manage its dependencies.
+SmartPass uses [yarn](https://yarnpkg.com/) to manage its dependencies.

 ## Building
 Run `build.sh`.
 This will
-  1. install bower dependencies,
+  1. install yarn dependencies,
   2. download the [Google Smart Card Client library](https://github.com/GoogleChrome/chromeos_smart_card_connector/releases),
   3. copy all resources into the `build` folder,
   4. compress the contents of the `build` folder into a ZIP file.